MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Prompts.md

 PS>
 ```

-For example, the following command sets the Prompt function to $null, which is
+For example, the following command sets the Prompt function to `$null`, which is
 invalid.
 As a result, the default prompt appears.

 ```powershell